hristokbonev/MagiDict/README.md

 # MagicDict Documentation

 A powerful Python dictionary subclass that provides safe and convenient attribute-style access to nested data structures, with automatic conversion and graceful failure handling.
 Designed to simplify working with complex, deeply nested dictionaries, it reduces errors and improves code readability.

-The class handles challenging edge cases such as recursive structures, circular and self references, deep copying, and pickling.
-In addition to standard functionality testing, it has been validated against exotic data structures and bizarre use cases.

 Optimized and memoized for better performance.

 ## Table of Contents